folio-org/docs/content/en/docs/Users/_index.md

 ---
 title: "Users"
 linkTitle: "Users"
-date: 2022-06-03
+date: 2022-08-08
 weight: 250
 ---

 The Users app allows you to manage user information for patrons and library staff.
 Both patrons and library staff's user records are stored in the Users app.
 There is no separate directory or app for library staff users.
-The difference between a library staff user and a patron is that the library staff user record has FOLIO permissions assigned to it.
+The difference between a library staff user and a patron is that the library staff user record has FOLIO permissions, username, and password assigned to it.

 Definition of terms related to the Users app: